montyr75/da_bootcamp/courses/start_programming_with_dart/more_about_function_parameters/instructions.md

 setFlags();
 ```

-As with the positional variety, missing arguments are simply `null` unless you have other defaults in place:
+As with the positional variety, missing arguments are simply `null` unless you have other defaults in place.
+If no defaults are provided, the parameter types need to be nullable.
+Here is an example with defaults:

 ```dart
 void setFlags({bool bold = false, bool hidden = false})